bzgnyc/Snippets/README.md

 ## Snapshots to Delta/Effective Dated Tables in SQL

-SQL code to create delta/effective-dated tables from snapshots
+SQL code to create delta/effective-dated tables from snapshots.
+Not yet uploaded.